AleksandrDenis/PP1-The-Bitter-End/README.md

 # Features
 Each page is designed to be user-friendly and visually appealing, reflecting the bar’s unique charm and sophistication.
 The website’s overall structure is intuitive and easy to navigate, ensuring a positive user experience.
 * Header and Navigation
-  * Header contains the website’s logo sets the tone for the website.
+  * Header contains the website’s logo sets the tone for the website and provides link to home page.
   * Navigation: This is a crucial part of the website that guides users to the different pages.
 It includes:
     * Home: The main landing page that provides an overview of the website.
     * Cocktails: A page that showcases the variety of cocktails available.